25+ Starbucks Interview Questions & Best Sample Answers

 What does customer service mean to you?

 Answer: Customer service is empathy and active-listening.
-When I think of dealing with customers, I want to listen to them, try to address their needs, and deliver an incredible experience.
+When dealing with customers, I want to listen to them, try to address their needs, and deliver an incredible experience.
 I want them to come back, remember me by name, and look for me.
 I want them to remember the quality of care I can provide to them.

 What would you do if you made a customer’s drink incorrectly?

-Answer: The first thing we would do is immediately remake the drink and then apologize to the customer.
+Answer: The first thing we would do is immediately remake the drink and apologize to the customer.
 If we can, try to have a short conversation with the customer to break the ice.
 And then apologize once more for the mistake.

 How would you coordinate with another Starbucks employee?